Do your employees feel valued at work, or do they think they can easily be replaced?

 Sometimes, all employees need is a bit of encouragement and motivation.
 Whether gifting home office supplies for your remote employees, a gift card to their favorite restaurant, or something more extensive like a vacation, motivation, and encouragement will boost production and keep your employees engaged in the company.

 Your staff will want to know that their management team supports them and wants them to succeed.
+For this purpose, conducting a year end performance review is a smart option to help evaluate employee strengths and weaknesses.

 Providing 360 feedback with encouraging words before, during, and after completing a project will go a long way in fostering a productive, inspiring atmosphere.